 King Edward's School, Birmingham was founded in 1552 by Edward VI and is one of the most successful and diverse boys' schools in the country.

 The School aims to ensure it is accessible to all pupils of ability, whatever their background.
 An exceptionally large number of offers are made for means tested Assisted Places and scholarships.
-Approximately 35% of pupils receive financial support, with over 10 per cent paying no fees at all.
+Approximately 40% of pupils receive financial support, with around 10% paying no fees at all.

-Main School sports include hockey, cricket and rugby, but there are over 20 sports to choose from in total.
+Main School sports include hockey, cricket, water polo and rugby, but there are 18 different sports to choose from in total.
 Music plays a big part at King Edward's School, with many pupils being part of instrumental ensembles and choirs.
 Drama is also widely celebrated, with annual Junior and Senior productions being a key feature in the School calendar.

 The School boasts excellent facilities and recent developments include an Â£11 million Performing Arts Centre, a Â£5 million modern languages and science centre, which includes a Sixth Form centre, and a hockey pavilion.

 Alumni automatically become part of the Old Edwardians Association and receive regular communications, invites to events and access to careers support.
 Notable Old Edwardians include: novelists JRR Tolkien, Jonathan Coe and Lee Child; Noble Prize winners Sir John Vane (Medicine) and Maurice Wilkins (Physiology); television presenter and conservationist Bill Oddie; MPs David Willetts and Enoch Powell; and Director-General of the BBC, Lord Hall.